 Following the Electrical Installation Condition Report (EICR), what happens if remedial works are identified?

 Remedial works on vacant properties must be undertaken prior to a new tenant moving into the property.
 If the electrical installation is safe and does not require any remedial action, then no further action will be required until the renewal of the Electrical Installation Condition Report (EICR) becomes due.
 An Electrical Installation Condition Report (EICR) usually lasts for a period of five years.

 The new Electrical Regulations will apply to a property:

-Where there is an existing tenant and, after the 1st of July 2020, you agree to them remaining following the expiry of a fixed term and you agree a further fixed term tenancy (renewal)
+Where there is an existing tenant and, after the 1st June 2020, you agree to them remaining following the expiry of a fixed term and you agree a further fixed term tenancy (renewal)

-If you have an existing tenant and, after the 1st of July 2020, you agree to them remaining on a periodic tenancy following the expiry of a fixed term (the tenancy becomes a Statutory Periodic Tenancy)
+If you have an existing tenant and, after the 1st June 2020, you agree to them remaining on a periodic tenancy following the expiry of a fixed term (the tenancy becomes a Statutory Periodic Tenancy)